Ruler90/js-slideshow/README.md

 ## How is it build?

 ### 1. HTML
-- It's just one div which is a container for all pictures, optional buttons if you want to change slides manually and img tags with pictures we want to use as slides.
+- It's just one div which is a container for all pictures, optional buttons if you want to change slides manually and img tags with pictures you want to use as slides.

 ### 2. CSS
 - 2 files - first for styling and second for animations.

 ### 3. JS
-- one function for next slide, one function for previous slide (optional if you will not use buttons) and setInterval for next slide.
+- one function for next slide, one function for previous slide (optional if you won't use buttons) and setInterval for next slide.

 ## How is it work?

 ### 1. HTML:
-- The most important thing is that all images need to have the same class so we can grab them with javascript (here -> mainSlides -> this class doesn't do anything else) and the second class that gives display: none (here --> slidePic--hidden).
+- The most important thing is that all images need to have the same class so you can grab them with javascript (here -> mainSlides -> this class doesn't do anything else) and the second class that gives display: none (here --> slidePic--hidden).
 Don't give this class to the picture that you want to display first.

 ### 2. CSS:
-- Container div has overflow: hidden because we don't want to see pictures when they slide in or out outside the container.
+- Container div has overflow: hidden because you don't want to see pictures when they slide in or out outside the container.
 - Container div has position: relative because when images slide in or out they get position: absolute and have fixed position where the animation starts and ends.
 - IMPORTANT - container div need to have fixed height and width or you won't have any control how it looks like on website.
 Moreover if it won't have fixed height it will disappear when the slides are changing (display: none is added to one and removed from another but entire div disappears).
 - Container div has flex just for buttons.